With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MorePresence Behavioral Health Procare Centers is one of mental health facilities in Melrose Park, Illinois, located at 1414 Main Street, 60160 zip code.
 Presence Behavioral Health Procare Centers provides outpatient treatment and telemedicine/telehealth.
-Presence Behavioral Health Procare Centers provides cognitive behavioral therapy, psychotropic medication and activity therapy to seniors 65 or older, young adults and children / adolescents.
+Presence Behavioral Health Procare Centers provides activity therapy, behavior modification and couples/family therapy to seniors 65 or older, adults and young adults.
 Presence Behavioral Health Procare Centers also supports people with serious mental illness.
-Additional services provided at Presence Behavioral Health Procare Centers include illness management and recovery, family psychoeducation and psychosocial rehabilitation services.
+Additional services provided at Presence Behavioral Health Procare Centers include family psychoeducation, case management and psychosocial rehabilitation services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.